RCasatta/nexus_relay/README.md

 ### Length

 Contain the lenght of the following content.
 Use a decimal base instead of a more compact hexadecimal for human readability.
+If empty is considered 0 (thus, empty content)

 ## Message examples: